renatoathaydes/wasmin/README.md

 fun main = log "hello world";
 ```

+If the host environment or another module does not provide the imported definition, the module will not be loaded.

 ### Built-in functions

 Built-in WASM functions do not need to be declared or imported.